-The important thing to understand is this: whether you have a good relationship with the father of your baby or not, adoption can still be an option for you.
+The important thing to understand is this: whether you have a good relationship with the father of your baby or not, you can still consider adoption for your baby.

 In short, adoption without parental consent in Kansas is sometimes possible in these situations, but it depends on your particular circumstances.
 Regardless of the kind of relationship you have with the birth father, the first step you should take is to call 1-800-ADOPTION now or request free information online.

-You’ll be able to talk about your current situation with an adoption professional.
-You’re under no obligation to choose adoption.
+You’ll be able to talk about your current situation with an adoption professional, and you’re under no obligation to choose adoption.
 This will simply give you a better idea of your options and what you can do to move forward based on your situation with the baby’s father.